raufer/beautiful-jekyll/_posts/2019-11-02-operationalizing-machine-learning.markdown

 ![platform]({{ "/img/ops-ml/dashboard-1.png" | absolute_url }})

-Custom metrics can be easily exposed and integrated with these dashboards.
+Custom metrics can be easily exposed and integrated in these dashboards.
 Seldon takes care of all of the wiring and communication among the services.
 At the dashboard level, we can select different deployments, versions or even particular containers that form an inference graph.

 ### Governance